rdnc12/jQuery-Assignment/README.md

 2. Now you have the repo in your GitHub.
 Clone the repo.
 Now you can work locally.

 3. The project contains `index.html`,  `style.css` and `app.js`.
 The css and js files are already connected to the html file.
 So you may start writing js code right away.
+But don't forget to include jQuery in the `index.html`.
 If you preview the html, you will see no functioning web-page.
 Your task is to make them functioning.

 #### Here are the tasks to do, you must use jQuery to solve them